How Much Does a Bathroom Renovation Cost in the UK?

 Lighting is important in a bathroom, especially if you’re after a spa-bathroom feel.
 LED downlighters and halogen lamps are the standard bulbs for bathrooms and can be purchased giving a ‘warm’ or a ‘cool’ light for around £20 each.
 It’s also common to have an extractor light where the extractor fan automatically comes on the minute you switch on the light.

-It may be that you want to increase the size of your bathroom window to allow in more natural daylight.
+It may be that you want to increase the size of your bathroom window to allow for more natural daylight.
 Or perhaps you want to add a skylight.
 These come in at around £100 for a basic model.

 You can go to town on your bathroom lighting and add bulbs to an existing mirror to create a Hollywood style look.
 Alternatively, add a chandelier to give a sense of luxury.